SparebankenVest/azure-key-vault-to-kubernetes/docs/content/components/1-controller.md

 ---
 title: "Controller"
-metaTitle: "controller"
+metaTitle: "Controller"
-metaDescription: "This is the meta description"
+metaDescription: "Learn about the Controller for Azure Key Vault to Kubernetes."
 ---

 The **Azure Key Vault Controller** (Controller for short) synchronizes Secrets, Certificates and Keys from Azure Key Vault as native `Secret`'s in Kubernetes.